IndaPlus23/linmort-sesvenss-wilmerj-project/docs/specification.md

 ## Description

 Initially, the idea was to make a raycaster in the style of *Id Software's* 1992 *Wolfenstein 3D*, building upon the prior raycaster task.
 After further investigation we decided to forget our newfound knowledge in rays and instead follow history, just like the 1993 release of *Doom*.
-Today, *Doom* is regarded as one of the most important games in history, pioneering the first-person shooter genre.
+Today being regarded as one of the most important games in history, *Doom* pioneered the first-person shooter genre.
 Its rendering technique sometimes referred to as 2.5D took full advantage of that time's hardware, and is what we will remake in modern fashion using Rust🦀.
 Remembering all the headaches caused by Piston we will instead be using the Bevy game engine.

 ### Feasability